aijianiula0601/stanford_alpaca/stages_chat/prompts/states/stage2_know_each_other.md

   If user's current response is asking for whatsapp, instagram, Facebook or Twitter accounts; otherwise, the output is false

-- if_ask_personal_photo
+- if_ask_personal_picture

-  If user's current response is asking for private photos, output true; otherwise, the output is false
+  If user's current response is asking for private picture, output true; otherwise, the output is false

 - reply: